Inspiring STEM in WA

 What have we achieved so far?

-An additional 17 initiatives in WA were supported throughout the year with small grants, these initiatives ranged from online Chemistry zoom parties run by ECU, to industry led stargazing nights, to the renovation of a new STEM workshop space at Paraburrdoo Primary School (1520km’s north of Perth!).
-A further 2,400 individuals engaged in these events.
+An additional 10 initiatives in WA were supported throughout the year with STEM grants, these initiatives ranged from The Goodness Festival in Geraldton run by Scinapse, to industry led stargazing nights, to the purchase of a telescope for Tambellup Community Resource Centre.
+A further 3,450 individuals engaged in these events.

 Check out some of our recent blog posts.